Cooperative: SCIC

-The SCIC – Société coopérative d'intérêt collective (co-operative society of collective interest) is a type of multi-stakeholder co-operative structure introduced in France in 1982.
+The Société coopérative d'intérêt collective (SCIC) [Co-operative Society of Collective Interest] is a type of multi-stakeholder co-operative structure introduced in France in 1982.
 A SCIC must have at least three different categories of members, including users and employees.
 Other stakeholder groups that may be represented are volunteers, public authorities and other individual or corporate supporters.
 Voting is on a 'one member, one vote' basis, though voting in colleges is also provided for under certain circumstances.

 SCICs must have a 'general interest' objective.
 Public bodies can subscribe for up to 20% of the capital.
 The status allows an association to convert into a co-operative without having to change its legal form.
 The relative rigidity of the structure, combined with the government's failure to grant tax relief, has limited its take-up.

 Multi-stakeholding in retailing

 Multi-stakeholder co-operatives also exist in the retail sector.
 An example is Färm, a Belgian wholefood retailing cooperative founded in 2015 which favours organic and local produce.
 It operates 16 shops, of which 11 are in Brussels.